 - If you change the value of the Enabled field to No, but you also change the value of the EnableDate field to a future date, the feature is scheduled for that date.

-- If a feature is turned on, and you add an EnableDate field that is set to a future date, the feature remains turned on.
-To reschedule the feature, you must change the Enabled field to No.
+- If a feature is enabled, and you add an EnableDate field that is set to a future date, the feature remains enabled.
+To reschedule the feature, you must change the value of the Enabled field to No.

 Feature management and flighting